 Suicide Prevention

-All middle and high school teachers, principals, and guidance counselors shall complete a minimum one (1) hour of high-quality suicide prevention training.
+All employees with job duties requiring direct contact with students in grades six (6) through twelve (12) shall complete a minimum one (1) hour of high-quality suicide prevention training, including the recognition of signs and symptoms of possible mental illness.
 Such training shall be in-person, by live streaming, or via video recording and may be included in the four (4) days of professional development required by statute.
 The District shall provide suicide prevention materials for review by any employee subject to training hired during a year in which the in-person, live streaming, or video recording training is not required.3

 STUDENTS A09.22